jayinai/nail-machine-learning/concepts.md

 One major difference is that **standardization is column-wise** operation while **normalization is row-wise operation**, where each row is one data point and each column represents one feature.

 For standardization we remove the mean value of each feature, then scale it by dividing non-constant features by their standard deviation.
 For normalization we scale each individual sample to have unit norm.
 Normalization process can be useful if you plan to use a quadratic form such as the dot-product to quantify the similarity of any pair of samples

+### <ins> Mutal Information vs. Correlation Coefficient?

+**Mutual information (MI)** between two random variables is a **non-negative** value, which measures the dependency between the variables.
+It is equal to zero if and only if two random variables are independent, and higher values mean higher dependency.

+A **correlation coefficient (CC)** is a numerical measure of some type of correlation, meaning a statistical relationship between two variables.
+CC assumes values in the range **from −1 to +1**, where ±1 indicates the strongest possible agreement and 0 the strongest possible disagreement.

+Although both of them are a measure of relationship between two variables, MI is more general than CC since **CC can take into account linear relationships while MI can also handle non-linear relationships**.